chrisatthestudy/jot/README.md

     - month-nn    - The first day of the specified month this year
     - year-nnnn   - The first day of the specified year
     - nn-days-ago - The specified number of days ago

+The entries are stored in a jot.txt file which will be created in the same location as the jot script (this allows the system to be used on a portable drive).

 ## Examples